-- Snacking: Your fingers might start turning blue, however eating a bowl of frozen blueberries make a sweet and yummy treat.
+- Snacking: Your fingers might start turning blue, however eating a bowl of frozen berries makes a sweet and yummy treat.

 - Baking: Many might not like the texture of thawed frozen fruits and a great way to get around this is to put your frozen fruits into baked desserts.

 These are just some of my favorite ways to use blueberries.
-Check out the recipe below for a great blueberry smoothie.
+Check out the recipe below for a delicious blueberry smoothie.

 - 1 cup Milk